BU-Spark/ml-ffi-intelligent-query-builder/project-structure/project-document.md

 >_Provide a bulleted list of the concrete deliverables and artifacts that, when complete, define the completion of the project._

+The final product will include two main deliverables:

-1. A model that is able to identify the entities in a plain text request and their relationship to each other.
+A model that is able to spot the necessary entities in a plain English-language text request as well as the correlation among them.
-2. A method to map the outputs from deliverable 1 to an executable query on MongoDB.
+A method to convert the relations from deliverable 1 to an executable query on MongoDB.

 ### C. Provide a solution in terms of human actions to confirm if the task is within the scope of automation through AI.